gafmgafm/med/README.md

 Download the repository.
 You'll need:

 * PHP 7
-* PDO Sqlite enabled in you PHP environment
+* PDO Sqlite enabled in your PHP environment

 First we will convert the data in csv format to sqlite database so you can use in the data entry tool.